easystats/performance/tests/testthat/_snaps/check_dag.md

       - Outcome: y
       - Exposure: x

-      Identification of direct effects
+      Identification of {.i direct and total} effects

       Model is correctly specified.
-      No adjustment needed to estimate the direct effect of `x` on `y`.

-      Identification of total effects

-      Model is correctly specified.
-      No adjustment needed to estimate the total effect of `x` on `y`.
+      No adjustment needed to estimate the direct and total effect of `x` on `y`.

 ---